stefanoborini/book-modelviewcontroller/source/00_introduction/01_introduction.rst

 Instead, it can be seen as a rather loose guideline for organizing your code when the data part and the visualization part of your application need to interact while staying as loosely coupled as possible.
-MVC is implemented through an aggregation of design patterns such as Composite, Mediator and Observer/Notifier.
+MVC is implemented through an aggregation of more fundamental design patterns such as Composite, Mediator and Observer/Notifier.
 The complexity and variation in style of MVC arises from all the possible uses and variations of these independent patterns to satisfy the potentially elaborate requirements of a GUI.

 The objective of this book is to explore variations and nuances of MVC, comparing and analyzing them.
 I will talk about "MVC" generically to refer to